 Colours – Pattern - Exceptional Wallpaper & Fabrics

-Cole & Son, founded in 1875, stands for authentic and distinguished wallpapers based on British design heritage, but also for a number of amazing art collaborations, and by many Cole & Son is perceived as a leader in the global industry.
+Cole & Son, founded in 1875, stands for authentic and distinguished wallpapers based on British design heritage, but also for a number of amazing art collaborations.
+Cole & Son is widely perceived as a leader in the global wallpaper industry.

-The brand stands for quirky, innovative and conversational design, is the wallpaper supplier by appointment to her majesty the Queen.
-Cole & Son has a long history of patterns that have furnished many stately homes, palaces, castles and theatres throughout Britain and overseas, including the Buckingham Palace, the Houses of Parliament and the White House
+The brand stands for quirky, innovative and conversational design.
+It is the wallpaper supplier by Royal Warrants of Appointment to Her Majesty The Queen.
+Cole & Son has a long history of patterns that have furnished many stately homes, palaces, castles and theatres throughout Britain and overseas, including Buckingham Palace, the Houses of Parliament and the White House.

 Cole & Son was founded in 1875 by John Perry, son of a Cambridgeshire merchant.
 In those days the company was situated in Islington, north London, an area famous for the 190 hand block printing companies working there in the 18th and 19th centuries.